-If you are in the Routine Annual Screening Group:
+If you select to be in the Routine Annual Screening Group: (This option is not available to women under 40 years old)

-- 1. You will complete a Breast Health Questionnaire to help determine your level of personal risk.
-Your breast density, measured by a recent mammogram, will also be used in the calculation of your risk. - 2.
+- You will complete a Breast Health Questionnaire to help determine your level of personal risk.
+Your breast density, if measured by a recent mammogram, will also be used in the calculation of your risk. - 2.
 You will continue to receive annual mammograms.
-However, if something changes, we may recommend more frequent screening. - 3.
+However, if something changes, we may recommend more frequent screening.
 If our team believes you are at higher than average risk for breast cancer at any point during the study, you will receive a copy of your detailed risk report.
 You will have the opportunity to discuss your risk over the phone with a Breast Health Specialist, an individual who has specialized training in breast cancer risk assessment and genetics.
-They may recommend follow-up services and will answer questions about your breast cancer risk.
+They may recommend follow up services and will answer questions about your breast cancer risk.

-If you are in the Personalized Screening Group:
+If you select to be the Personalized Screening Group:

 - You will complete the Breast Health Questionnaire to help determine your level of personal risk.
 To further look for personal risk factors, you will also be asked to provide a saliva sample.
 This sample will be used to look for inherited (genetic) risk factors. - 2.
-You will receive a screening recommendation that is based on a combination of: a) your questionnaire, b) whether you have dense breasts that are harder to screen, and c) the results of the genetic test.
+You will receive a screening recommendation that is based on a combination of: a) your questionnaire, b) breast density (actual or estimated), and c) the results of the genetic test.
 Based on this information, we will provide you with a recommendation for when you should return for your next mammogram or other screening test.
-You could be asked to return for your next breast screening in 6 months, 1 year, or 2 years after your last mammogram.
+You could be asked to return for your next breast screening in 6 months, 1 year, 2 years or 3 years after your last mammogram.
 We may recommend that you no longer need screening mammograms.
-For women in their 40's, we may recommend that you do not need a mammogram until you are 50 years old. - 3.
-If it is determined that you are at higher than average risk based upon these factors, you will receive a phone call from a Breast Health Specialist.
+For women in their 30's and 40's, we may recommend that you do not need a mammogram until you are 50 years old. - If it is determined that you are at higher than average risk based upon these factors, you will receive a phone call from a Breast Health Specialist.
 They may recommend follow-up services and will answer questions about your breast cancer risk.

-We will send the results of your risk assessment to your doctor.
+We may send the results of your risk assessment to your doctor.
 If you wish to have these results sent to additional health care providers, please notify the study coordinator.